Eena contemplated Shanks’ story as she slouched on the edge of the

 “And what’s that?” she asked, swallowing hard against his blade.

-worried more about your own safety than his.”
+“Compassion.
+You should’ve worried more about your own safety than

 “You know, Princess, you oughta think twice before challengin’ a Viidun